 Who Raised You?
-Podcast is a kitchen table conversation between Karen (Jia Lian) Yang and Treasure Shields Redmond.
-Karen (she/they) is a 27 year-old bisexual 2nd generation Taiwanese American and a trained social worker-minister.
-Treasure (she/they) is a straight 46 year-old Black American poet, and entrepreneur/escapee from the Academy.
+Podcast is a kitchen table conversation between Jia Lian Yang and Treasure Shields Redmond.
+Jia Lian (she/they) is a bisexual 2nd generation Taiwanese American and a trained social worker-minister.
+Treasure (she/they) is a straight Black American poet, and entrepreneur/escapee from the Academy.
 As we explore how culture, family, and intersecting identities pave our way toward liberation, we want to know: Who Raised You?
 We’re curious and somewhat irritated.
 Sit down.
 We have lots to talk about.

 What do you mean by “kitchen table conversation?”

-Our podcast hosts hospitable human conversation at Karen’s kitchen table.
+Our podcast began with hosting hospitable human conversation at Jia’s kitchen table.
 We want our podcast to be accessible, not academic, although we may reference ideas from the academy when helpful.
 Our commitment to accessibility also includes transcribed podcasts for those who are deaf or hard of hearing.
 To help with transcription, please email firstname.lastname@example.org.

 Who sits at your table?